Ma Katyayani’s Battle with Mahishasura

 “Bring her to me”, he roared.
 “Charm her with precious gifts and honeyed words.
 If she refuses, drag her by force.”

 Mahishasura thought he was too important to fight a woman, so he sent his army instead.
 But. his army was quickly defeated.
-Powerful demons like Chakshusha, Chamara, and many others were destroyed by Devi Katyayani in no time.
+Devi Katyayani destroyed powerful demons such as Chakshusha, Chamara, and others in no time.

 Ashamed that a woman had defeated his entire army, Mahishasura finally came to face Devi Ma himself.
 Blinded by anger, he kept changing forms — turning into a bull, a lion, a buffalo, and other fierce creatures.
 He jumped to attack her lion.
 In his rage, he shook the earth, causing violent earthquakes and great destruction.